milanbalazs/ContSysSim/README.md

 - Apply **saturation effects** on resource consumption.
 - Simulate **workload requests** with different delay, duration, and priority.
 - **Monitor** and **visualize** CPU, RAM, Disk, and Bandwidth utilization.
+- **Use First-Fit Load Balancing** to allocate workloads efficiently.
+- **Enable or disable resource reservations** for smarter workload scheduling.

 ---